 Which Solution is Right for You?

 As you can see, the initial instinct of dental professionals to save your tooth, plus the complicated criteria that must be met to be eligible for dental implants, often lead dental professionals to suggest a root canal over dental implants.
 But, our doctors consider additional information.
-For example, knowing that root canals may only last 15 to 20 years, our doctors consider Glendale patients’ ages before determining an individualized treatment plan.
+For example, knowing that root canals may only last 15 to 20 years, our doctors consider Pasadena patients’ ages before determining an individualized treatment plan.
 For younger patients, going straight to dental implants may be a more permanent, cost effective treatment than having a root canal, then needing dental implants later in life.
 Our doctors also consider whether or not you will need additional surgeries like a bone graft or a sinus lift to be eligible for dental implants before deciding your personalized treatment plan.